Celeritas 0.6.0-47+develop.b3cbb238

 Sample the polar scattering angle cosine for Wentzel Coulomb scattering.

 This chooses between sampling scattering off an electron or nucleus based on the relative cross sections.
-Electron scattering angle imposes a maximum scattering angle (see WentzelHelper::cos_thetamax_electron), and nuclear sattering rejects an angular change based on the Mott cross section (see MottRatioCalculator).
+Electron scattering angle imposes a maximum scattering angle, and nuclear sattering rejects an angular change based on the Mott cross section (see MottRatioCalculator).
 Nuclear scattering depends on the electronic and nuclear cross sections (calculated by WentzelHelper

 ) and nuclear form factors (see ExpNuclearFormFactor